TREASURIES-Yields rise on payrolls anxiety, heavy data week

 NEW YORK, Dec 2 U.S. Treasuries yields rose on Monday as investors took a cautious stance ahead of a heavy week of data, culminating in Friday's highly anticipated November employment report, which will be scoured for signals about the Federal Reserve's future decisions.

-Investors are evaluating when the Fed is likely to view the economic recovery as being strong enough to begin paring its $85 billion-a-month bond purchase program.
-The U.S. central bank in September surprised investors, who were expecting a cut in purchases, by leaving it unchanged.
+Investors are evaluating when the Fed is likely to view the economic recovery as being strong enough to begin paring its $85 billion-a-month bond purchase program, after the U.S. central bank in September surprised investors, who were expecting a cut in purchases, by leaving it unchanged.

 "It's all defense into Friday's number," said Tom Tucci, head of Treasuries trading at CIBC in New York.

 Investors have often become anxious heading into a payrolls report, seeing a risk that a large jobs number could be the spark that starts the Fed pullback.
-Tucci said it is more likely the central bank will provide more guidance over how it plans to hold rates low for some time.
+Tucci said it is more likely that the central bank will provide more guidance over how they plan to hold rates low for some time to come.

-"This is all good news.
-Early in the expansion, manufacturing was a star.
-Now it's picking up again with housing slowing down," said David Berson, chief economist at Nationwide Insurance in Columbus, Ohio.

-That said, "I don't think the Fed will tighten in December.
-They want to see some 200,000 jobs numbers for a few more months, which suggests they might taper in March," Berson added.

-Treasuries earlier showed little reaction to a separate report from Markit that showed U.S. manufacturing growth rebounded from a one-year low in November, while factory output grew at its fastest pace in 20 months.
+The debt showed little reaction to data showing that U.S. manufacturing growth rebounded from a one-year low in November, while factory output grew at its fastest pace in 20 months.

-The Fed bought $1.48 billion in bonds due 2038 to 2043 on Monday as part of its ongoing purchase program.
+The Fed will buy between $1.25 billion and $1.75 billion in bonds due 2036 to 2043 on Monday as part of its ongoing purchase program.
 It will purchase debt every day this week, including two buybacks on Tuesday.

 Expectations of heavy corporate debt issuance before the year-end holiday period also weighed on Treasuries as dealers and investors made way to absorb the new debt.

-Bonds had been boosted through Friday by month-end buying by portfolio managers to rebalance holdings against benchmark indexes.
+Bonds had been boosted through Friday by month-end buying by portfolio managers that rebalance holdings against benchmark indexes.

 * Kenon announces that it will provide loans to qoros together with a reduction in its back-to-back guarantee obligations